-If you’re anything like us, then you will have undoubtedly made the promise to get fit this year.
-Yet while half the effort is the time and commitment put into getting to the gym itself, the other half is finding suitable hairstyles that’ll keep your tresses off your face!
-And with so many fitness bloggers filling up our social media timelines, the pressure to look picture perfect has never been more apparent.
+If you’re anything like us, then you will have undoubtedly made the promise to get fitter this year.
+Yet while half the effort is the time and commitment put into getting to the gym itself, the other half is finding suitable hairstyles that’ll keep your hair off your face – especially if your hair is shorter.

-To help take some of that stress, we’ve shortlisted a number of looks and have narrowed it down to 7 gym approved short updos, ideal for any workout.
+To help take the stress away so you can focus on those #girlgains, we’ve shortlisted 7 gym approved short updos, ideal for any workout.
 Come on ladies, let’s beat those PBs together!

 1. The hun

 Half-up, half-down bun hairstyles (AKA the hun) have been spotted everywhere, from the runway to our fave influencers and we think it makes for one of the most on-trend hairstyles in and out of the gym.

 Buns are perfect hairstyles for working out in.
 Why, you ask?
 Because it means that all of your hair is tucked neatly away, without having any annoying flyways in your face!